 Damien has taught creative writing at all levels, beginning at the IIML in 2002 with the undergraduate Short Fiction workshop, before teaching in the MA programme from 2004-2012.
 He now convenes the PhD programme where his main supervision interests are in fiction and creative nonfiction.
 Recently he has worked with Stephanie De Montalk, Sue Orr, Gigi Fenster and Kate Duignan, who all produced doctoral work resulting in book publication.

-Damien is the author of nine books, including the novels The Miserables, which won the New Zealand Book Award for fiction in 1994 and Nineteen Widows Under Ash, which was joint runner up for the Deutz Prize for Fiction in the 2001 Montana New Zealand Book Awards.
+Damien is the author of twelve books, including the novels The Miserables, which won the New Zealand Book Award for fiction in 1994 and Nineteen Widows Under Ash, which was joint runner up for the Deutz Prize for Fiction in the 2001 Montana New Zealand Book Awards.
 His novel The Fainter was runner-up for the Montana Medal for Fiction in 2007 and was shortlisted for the Commonwealth Writers’ Prize.
 He received a Whiting Writers’ Award from the Whiting Foundation, New York, in 1992, and his novels have been long-listed three times on the International IMPAC Dublin Literary Award.